1970

 (keyb, voc)/Terry Taylor (gtr)/Paul Francis (dr)

-- interview with MJ by Tommy Rander (in London)
+- interview with MJ (in London)

-700829A 29th August: Copenhagen, Denmark, Hotel Marina.
-Press conference .
+700829A 29th August: Vedbeak (near Copenhagen), Denmark, Hotel Marina.

-700830A 30th August: Malmoe, Sweden.
+700830A 30th August: Malmö, Sweden.
 Press conference.

 30th August - 9th October: European Tour.